Department of Industry, Science and Tourism

 The Department of Industry, Science and Tourism (also called DIST) was an Australian government department that existed between March 1996 and October 1998.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the Department's website.

-According to the Administrative Arrangements Order (AAO) made on 11 March 1996, the Department dealt with:
+According to the Administrative Arrangements Order made on 11 March 1996, the Department dealt with: